AmirYarmhmdi/anki-flashcard-generator/README.md

-# 🇮🇹 Italian Anki Card Generator (Customized for Persian Learners)
+# Anki Card Generator

-This project is a Python-based automation tool to create high-quality Anki flashcards.
-It is specifically designed to help Persian speakers learn Italian, but it can be easily adapted for any other language.
+This project is a Python-based automation tool to create Anki flashcards.

-## 🌍 Language Note (Persian/Farsi)
 I am **Persian**, which is why the phonetic pronunciations and translations in the `words.csv` file are written in **Farsi**.

+## 🌍 Note to international users
-> **Note to international users:** You can easily adapt this project to your own native language by simply updating the translations and phonetic columns in the `words.csv` file.
+> You can easily adapt this project to your own native language by simply updating the translations and phonetic columns in the `words.csv` file.
 The core logic remains the same!

 ## ✨ Features
 * **Native Audio:** Automatically generates Italian audio for each word using `gTTS` (Google Text-to-Speech).